frank-mitchell-com/nomadsec/README.md

   of a name (or a syllable, if `medial` is not given).
 If `final` is not given, it is assumed to be equal to `[""]` (a List of the empty string).

-See the `*-names.json` files in this directory.
+See the `grammar/*-grammar.json` files in this directory.

 ## TODO

 - Add docstrings.

-- Package as a wheel.
+- Make installable.

 - Generate _Nomad_ planets?
   - Distinguish stars and planets?